── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 How many observations are there for each Rhfactor

-data object you just made:
+in the data object you just made:

 count(BloodType_split, Rhfactor)